markwong167/Portfolio/README.md

 This is my portfolio website

-Uses:Typescript, React, Redux (Modern), Styled Components, Webpack, and FontAwesome.
+Uses:Typescript, React, Tailwind, ShadCN (which builds off of Radix), Styled Components (deprecated and moving away), Webpack.